lucianli123/is310-culture-as-data-2024/_schedule/03-change-over-time-histories-of-computing.md

 ## Assignments

-- [ ] Complete the [Counting Words](https://github.com/lucianli123/project1-counting-words/tree/main) assignment.
-Due 2/6
+- [ ] Work on the [Counting Words](https://github.com/lucianli123/project1-counting-words/tree/main) assignment.
+We will discuss parts 3 and 4 next week, so you can take a look or wait to finish.
+Due 2/11
 - [ ] Complete a Canvas post for next Tuesday's readings by Monday